ghiacciolodev/Visual-Project-Manager/SECURITY.md

 deliberately; all of them would need addressing before this held data that mattered.

-**1. Tokens live in `sessionStorage`, so they are reachable by injected script.** This is the significant one.
-They are cleared when the tab closes and are not shared between tabs, the access token's fifteen minutes bounds the damage, and the content security policy above makes an injection considerably harder to land.
-None of that is a fix: an XSS that does land reads both tokens, and a policy is depth rather than a boundary.
+**1. Tokens live in `sessionStorage`, so script running on this origin can read them.** They are cleared when the tab closes and are not shared between tabs, which is why `sessionStorage` and not `localStorage`.

-The structural fix is a backend-for-frontend holding the refresh token in an `httpOnly` cookie, which would also bring CSRF protection back into scope.
-Out of scope here, and named as such in `auth.config.ts`.
+The mitigation usually named for this, an `httpOnly` cookie, does not change the outcome.
+Script on the origin does not need to read a cookie, because the browser attaches it to the requests that script makes.
+Under either arrangement, script on the origin has the signed-in caller's authority.

+What the storage does decide is portability.
+A token in `sessionStorage` is a string that can be copied elsewhere and replayed from anywhere; a token in an `httpOnly` cookie can only be used from the browser holding it.
+That is a real difference and a smaller one than it is usually given credit for.

+Three settings bound how long a copied token stays useful:

+- the access token expires after 900 seconds;
-The refresh token is bound to the Keycloak session rather than being an offline token, which is why the OIDC library warns about the missing `offline_access` scope at startup.
-Adding the scope would silence the warning by issuing a token that outlives sign-out, which is the wrong direction; the warning stays.
+- the refresh token is bound to the Keycloak session rather than being an offline token, so it ends when the session does.
+This is why the OIDC library warns at startup about the missing `offline_access` scope;
+  adding that scope would issue a token which outlives sign-out, so the warning stays;
+- `ssoSessionIdleTimeout` is 1800 seconds, so a refresh token stops working half an hour after the session goes quiet.

+Two things are not in place. `revokeRefreshToken` is unset, so Keycloak's default applies and refresh tokens are not rotated: one stays valid for the life of the session rather than being invalidated at its first use.
+And the structural alternative, a backend-for-frontend holding the refresh token in an `httpOnly` cookie, is not here either; it would also bring CSRF protection back into scope.
+Both are decisions rather than oversights, and `auth.config.ts` says so at the point where the storage is configured.

 **2. The optimistic-concurrency check is opt-in.** `expectedUpdatedAt` is optional on `TaskRequest`.
 A client that omits it gets last-write-wins